tunafishyy/made-by-the-amazing-vivian-tysm/README.md

 DYE , megurine luka .

-hi hi im dino!! please feel free to int with me IF i don't have "dni" (such as dniuf, dniuid, etc). i miiight be a stupid shy chud if i dont know you that well </3 i love megurine luka shes amazing
+hi hi im dino!! please feel free to int with me IF i don't have "dni" (such as dniuf, dniuid, etc). i miiight be a stupid shy chud if i dont know you that well </3

+i love megurine luka shes amazing mwah

 ![](https://github.com/user-attachments/assets/83b34a2c-f8fb-4848-b186-2d4f3964514e)